 I’m sure there’s a perfectly benign explanation for Klan Drive in Wolcott.
 Googling “Klan” does not provide this, however.
 In fact, deep Googling only makes the case that “Klan” is and always was what you associate the word with.

 So maybe Wolcott’s Klan Drive is named after someone with that unfortunate last name.
 It has to be.
 And Wolcott and its residents don’t think twice about it.
 Or they are history buffs and want to honor this Klan guy?
 But unlike Pussy Lane in New Hartford, I can’t find any newspaper or historical society articles about why the town keeps the road name.
 (Man, what a trove my Pussy Lane page turned out to be.)

 I’ve written about many things in Wolcott and since the 2020 presidential election, I’ve found it germane to mention that of Connecticut’s 169 towns, Wolcott residents made their town Donald Trump’s top vote-getting town.
+That, after being Trump’s top town in 2016 as well.
 Does that have any correlation or relation to the apparent fact that no one sees “Klan Drive” as something they may want to change?
 No, of course not.

 Klan Drive is a short residential street with about 20 houses on it.
 Well maintained lawns and the whole bit.
-No different from any other short residential street in any town like Wolcott.
-I don’t know what I was expecting… more Gadsden flags?
-More lawn jockeys?
-(I saw neither, by the way.)
+No different from any other short residential street in any suburban town like Wolcott.
+I don’t know what I was expecting… lawn jockeys?
+(I saw none, by the way.)

 Anyway, when I went in search of some sort of explanation online, I did come across a business on the road.
 Am I reading too much into this?

 I must be, right?
 People name their small businesses with cutesy alliterative names all the time, right?
 We had Kelly’s Kone Konnection in Hamden for 25 years before the name was finally changed to proper spelling… and less of a KKK overtone.